As one of their new fall looks, Mac came out with this Blue Storm look.

 Isn't this palette so pretty too?
 I was torn between this and the Laura Mercier.
 But ultimately, I think this is the better blue palette around, because the two grey/silver blue colors are the perfect compliment to the dark blue, easily creating a whole smokey eye effect with a blue tinge.

 Incidentally, I also love their Forest Metallics.
 The greens are just sooo rich and lustrous that it has blown away all my previous reservations about green eye shadows ever since my friend told me they looked slutty and I saw a middle aged lady wearing lime green eye shadow over her heavy powdered face and very red lipsticks, which really scared me.
 Those are lime green.
 But this is much richer and the effect is much classier and more elegant.
 I absolutely LOVE this palette.
 Hmm... so I guess at the end of the day, I just can't get away from Bobbi Brown.
+Chanel also has an eye shadow quad with blue shades as well, though it is not new.
+HG has it and the effect looks great, all smokey blue eye with a very pretty sparkly undertone.

 Source: iamfashion.com